- A standard leaf rake.

 #11 The rock rake digs below the surface a few inches to extract rocks.
 It’s useful for clearing an area for seeding or preparing a garden.
 Also called a landscape rake.

 #12 The pet poop rake is a combination rake and scoop, which makes picking up your dog’s poop a cinch!
 This rake saves your back, since you don’t have to bend down.

-#14 The Huckleberry Rake (or cranberry rake) is a berry harvesting tool that is more like a scoop… with teeth.
+#14 The Berry Rake is a berry harvesting tool that is more like a scoop… with teeth.
 It allows you to rake the fruit off plants by the handful, rather than by the individual berry